Updated July 10, 2023

 5. Improve Communication Throughout the Company

-- Without a clear understanding of where the company is financial, it cannot be easy to make informed decisions about its future.
+- Without a clear understanding of where the company is financially, it cannot be easy to make informed decisions about its future.

 - Therefore, by creating a financial forecast, you can ensure that everyone in the company is working towards the same goal.